monika2333/edu_news_pipeline/README.md

 python -m src.cli.main export --min-score 60 --limit 50
 ```

-Use `-h` on any command to see flags.
+Use `-h` on any command to see flags. `summarize` now operates on the queued pending rows—run `crawl` first so new candidates are available.

 ## Repairing Missing Content